Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 ## Selector/Handlers return props name must match function type props name of component

-To make code style cleaner and simple, we use Object spread operator to pass props and handlers to a component whenever it is possible, which requires all selector/handlers return type, name should matched component props.
+To make code style cleaner and simple, we use Object spread operator to pass props and handlers to a component whenever it is possible, which requires all selector/handlers return type, name must matched component props.

 Do:
 ```typescript